vivekjami/Solana-Bootcamp-Final-Project2/README.md

 ## Overview

-The **Tracker** provides a user-friendly interface to participate in Ethereum-based actions.The purpose of this contract is to track the income and outcome of a given user.
+The **Budget Tracker** provides a user-friendly interface to participate in Ethereum-based actions.The purpose of this contract is to track the income and outcome of a given user.
 For this contract, we are going to target the Solana blockchain.
 Thus, we define the data structure **Record** that will be transpile to a PDA Account base on the seeds defined in the solana extension.
 In addition, the contract defines three methods, also known as instruction; through this method, we add behavior.
 ## Features

 - create_user_record: To call once per account.
 Initialize a Record account.
-The total_balance of the account will be set to 0..
+The total_balance of the account will be set to 0.

 - register_income: Register income of the user.